 Do appear to have a personality

 You're going for a job that requires some creative spark, so show that you are human!
-Here's a recent one that I liked: "I'm fan of Excel spreadsheets, and can explain them to people who hate them.
-I like magic, breakfast potato tortillas, dogs, Monty Python and The Simpsons, and I'm good at ping pong."
+Here's a recent one that I liked: "I'm a fan of Excel spreadsheets, and love explaining them to people who hate them.
+I also like magic, breakfast potato tortillas, dogs, Monty Python and The Simpsons, and I'm good at ping pong."

 Just one thing really: Keep It Simple, Stupid

 Finally, use a spell-checker (make sure it's set to English spelling) and then also check, double-check and then get others to check what you've written by hand.
-Computer spell-checkers can sometimes make mistakes, and simple mistakes can cost you dear.
+Computer spell-checkers can sometimes make mistakes, and simple mistakes can cost you that job!